404-emt/Portfolio/index.md

 Experienced in translating rigorous analytical thinking into practical implementation.

-> _Two things fill the mind with ever new and increasing admiration and awe, the more often and the more seriously reflection concentrates upon them: the starry heaven above me and the moral law within me_
+> _"Two things fill the mind with ever new and increasing admiration and awe, the more often and the more seriously reflection concentrates upon them: the starry heaven above me and the moral law within me"_
 >
 >                                                                                                                                                                                                                 ---Kant
+> "'But cannot one learn philosophy?'
+> 'Philosophy cannot be taught; it is the application of the sciences to truth; it is like the golden cloud in which the Messiah went up into heaven.'"
+>                                                                                                                                                         --- Alexandre Dumas

 <br>